 MTD was announced, initially, under ex-Chancellor George Osbourne’s plan for a simplified tax process.
 The aim was – and still is – to eliminate paper returns for anyone taking non-PAYE income.
 However, there have been numerous delays and changes to the initiative since it was first announced in the 2015 Budget.

 Instead of sending forms, every year, by post, taxpayers will be able to update their details online, reducing the chance of errors in the process.
-Eventually, the deadlines will also shift from annual tax return submissions to quarterly submissions.
+Eventually, the tax year dates will also shift from annual tax return submissions to quarterly submissions.

 As it stands, Making Tax Digital is part way through implementation: